Find a Dermatology Specialist, at Home or Abroad

 - Glandular disorders in the skin such as sweat and sebaceous glands.

 - Eczema, a chronic skin disease characterized by irritation and inflammation, is commonly indicated by rashes, itching, dry skin, skin thickening, and peeling skin.
 The most common type of eczema is atopic dermatitis, which tends to be genetically inherited and is the immune system’s overreaction to irritation.

 - Acne, one of the chronic skin diseases that may appear on the face, chest, back, shoulders, or upper arm, due to hormonal imbalances.

 - Psoriasis, a skin disorder characterized by the appearance of red patches accompanied by silvery dead skin cells on the surface of the skin.
-This disease can disappear and reappear, and may occur due to imbalance of the immune system.
+This disease can disappear and reappear and may occur due to an imbalance of the immune system.
 In addition, its appearance can be triggered by infection, scratches, cuts, and emotional stress.